kangzhai/PmliPEMG/README.md

 Function of prediction process.

 ### SeqSelfAttention.py
-Code of attention mechanism proposed by W. Shi.
+Code of attention mechanism provided by W. Shi.

 ### PmliPEMG (cross Validation).py
 Source code of cross validation in the paper.